-If you’re just starting out with Velocity Frequent Flyer, then 80,000 Velocity Points is a good number to aim for.
+If you’re just starting out with Velocity Frequent Flyer, then 80,000 Velocity Points is a good target.
 It’s easy enough to achieve with a single credit card sign-up, but also big enough to unlock a variety of interesting flight rewards.

 In this guide, we go over nine ways to use your 80,000 Velocity Points balance for maximum value – both for domestic and international journeys.
 And if you have a taste for the high life, then you’re in luck.
 Many Business and First Class flights are within reach!